Ludicorp: Development of Game Neverending

 According to Fake, “Neopets was one of the inspirations for Game Neverending,” a game where online multiplayer interaction was available.
 It was meant to be a game that would not end, and there was no concept of winning or losing in it.
-Game Neverending was finished and released in 2002, however it did not gain the success Ludicorp had wanted it to.
+Game Neverending was finished and released in 2002.
 Game Neverending eventually became Ludicorp's major project, Flickr.

-Fake said that many in Ludicorp were disappointed to forgo Game Neverending, but they also realised that Flickr was a rising source of success for them.

 Development of Flickr

 Game Neverending contained a feature which would allow players to communicate and share photographs with each other.
 However, all the technical features used to create this function were also the fundamental features of Flickr.
-After Game neverending became a financial failure, the Ludicorp executives then decided to drop that project and pursue Flickr, especially as it was beginning to gain financial success in 2004.
+After Game Neverending became a financial failure, the Ludicorp executives decided to drop that project and pursue Flickr, as it was beginning to gain financial success in 2004.

-Flickr's first version was built in 8 weeks, as Ludicorp already had the necessary technology and software from Game Neverending.
-It was essentially a social networking site, allowing users to post and share pictures they had taken, without any help from professional companies.
-Its fast growth was pushed by the increasing popularity of social networking sites, such as YouTube and the increasing availability of smartphones with built in cameras.
+Flickr's first version was built in 8 weeks using the technology and software from Game Neverending.
+It was a social networking site, allowing users to post and share pictures they had taken, without any help from professional companies.
+Its fast growth was pushed by the increasing popularity of social networking sites, such as YouTube, and the increasing availability of smartphones with built in cameras.

 Although many users were professional photographers, Flickr was aimed at those who found photography as a hobby.
-According to Fake, herself and Butterfield were both bloggers in their spare time and this was beneficial for them when creating the site.
 Ludicorp created Flickr in a way that it filled a hole in the market; other competitors did not allow bloggers to post pictures.
 Ludicorp also added many first ever features in Flickr, such as “authing in,” being able to change the amount of information you share with your friends and activity streams.

 Ludicorp also designed Flickr to be more focused on content, rather than as a social interaction site, unlike a platform such as Facebook.
 Users can follow other users in a non-mutual subscription model, like YouTube.
 Furthermore, content can be viewed without the subscription, another first for social media sites in 2004.
-Fake said that they allowed this as at the time publicly viewable content was not a feature on other social media platforms.
+At that time, publicly viewable content was not a feature on other social media platforms.

-According to Fake, Flickr “turned the tide for Ludicorp,” as with the failure of Game Neverending, the company was struggling.
 By the end of 2004 Flickr was worth approximately US$25 million.
-This led to many companies having interest in acquiring Ludicorp, one such company being Yahoo!.
+This led to Yahoo! becoming interested in acquiring Ludicorp.